Daily Blog - Tiger Software

 A "run" on the dollar or a severe oil shortage will make their job much harder.
 Too many

-pushing monetary solutions when more basic problems, like the 2 billion dollar Iraq blunder.
+keep pushing monetary solutions when more basic problems, like the 3 billion dollar

-the exporting of jobs and maldistribution of wealth go unaddressed.
-The quick fixes
+Iraq blunder.
+The exporting of jobs and maldistribution of wealth will go unaddressed

 When Congress tries finally to protect American jobs with tariffs, we will be going back to